chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_requirements.rst

 The |api chef server| has the following requirements:

-* Access to a |chef server| running version 0.10.x or above
 * The ``Accept`` header must be set to ``application/json``
 * For ``PUT`` and ``POST`` requests, the ``Content-Type`` header must be set to ``application/json``
 * The ``X-Chef-Version`` header must be set to the version of the |api chef server| that is being used